-Overwintering peppers isn’t very hard, and it’s a great way to keep your favorite varieties year after year.
+Overwintering peppers isn’t very hard, and it’s a great way to keep your favorites year after year.
 In this post, I will show you how to overwinter peppers as live or dormant plants.
-You’ll also get tons of care tips for how to grow peppers indoors in the winter.
+You’ll also get tons of care tips to ensure they survive the winter.

 Are Pepper Plants Annuals Or Perennials?